PhasecoreX/docker-red-discordbot/README.md

 ## Why This Image?
 There are many reasons that this image is better (or as good as) the others out there:
 - **Doesn't run as root**: You can specify exactly which user you want it to run as and create files as.
-- **Easy to set up**: Just one docker command and you will be running the bot.
+- **Easy to set up**: Just run one docker command and your new bot will join your server.
-- **Always up-to-date**: Simply (re)starting the bot will always update itself to the latest PyPi release.
+- **Always up-to-date**: The bot will always update itself to the latest PyPi release on every (re)start.
 - **Update notifications**: Integrates with [UpdateNotify](https://github.com/PhasecoreX/PCXCogs) to notify you when there is a Red-DiscordBot or Docker image update ready.
-- **It's pretty small**: Image size has been reduced as much as possible, only including the bare minimum to run Red-DiscordBot.
+- **It's pretty small**: Image size has been reduced as much as possible, only including the bare minimum to run Red-DiscordBot as well as a vast majority of 3rd party cogs.

 ## How To Run
 Just do this: